 41. The institutions that hold power carry out a company of production and systematized reproduction of all kinds of objects, and life is the fundamental object in this company.
 The sinister “love” of governments for childhood is only the institutionalized interest of tomorrow’s producers.
 Although particulars, from singular persons, are usually lazy from the point of view of productivity, when it comes to life they are uniquely productive.
 To such a point, that the government itself criticizes this high and uncontrolled productivity of life… to try to maintain the productivity of life within the limits of the official program.

 42. The mere reproduction of life, along the years, fatally culminates in a horrible feeling of failure.
 The mere reproduction of life connects with the vital mediocrity.
 Negative and creative men are constantly bothered by the social structure.
 It is preferred to bet ad infinitum in the merely quantitative, instead of promoting now a qualitative increase.
-Victims of the cunning of the drive, the reproductors are merely faced with products essentially the same as themselves, with no progress.
-The indiscriminate production of life can not provide any profound and durable satisfaction, not until it explodes the own limits of human life, to attempt in doing something better, and not simply something more (why did Marxism make such a precise critique of the society of production, without ever thematizing the most alienated production of all, the production of life?).
+Victims of the Cunning of the Drive, the reproductors are merely faced with products essentially the same as themselves, with no progress.
+The indiscriminate production of life can not provide any profound and durable satisfaction, not until it explodes the very limits of human life, to try to do something better, and not simply something more (why did Marxism make such a precise critique of the society of production, without ever thematizing the most alienated production of all, the production of life?).

 43. To fulfill our lives of children, without this anxious despair of paternity.
 There can not be, under any hypothesis, any moral duty to produce more life.